Could it be an actual addiction?

 To quit rice is a lot like giving up the full dining experience.
 Navigating a carb-free diet when you’re Filipino can be challenging—our heritage dishes are best partnered with rice

 Apparently, that quick fix of pizza and pasta affects your mood and temperament by sending serotonin to the brain.
 Shape reports on the notion that consumption of carbs provide comfort.
 “You might experience a temporary calm feeling after eating a high-carb, low-protein meal and perhaps get a boost in serotonin,” says Eva Selhub, M.D., medical director for Lighten Up.
 However, this serotonin boost is more often than not temporary.

-Carbs are Not the Real Enemy
+Carbs Are Not the Real Enemy

-It’s overconsumption and eating way beyond the healthy portions.
+It’s overconsumption and eating way beyond healthy portions.
 Given that, too much of anything can contribute to weight-gain and unhealthy eating habits.
 Marion Nestle, a professor in New York University’s Department of Nutrition, Food Studies and Public Health shares with Washington Post, “It’s easier for a lot of people to cut off whole categories of food than to eat moderately.”

 While the usual suspects (rice, pizza, pasta) are the first things that come to mind when you think about carbs, it’s also important to note that it’s encompassing, going through a variety of food groups and types.
 It can be divided into three groups: sugar (that can be found in fruits and vegetables), starch (from rice and beans), and fiber (whole grains and soy beans).

 Knowing what your body needs, above anything, is key to understanding how much carb you can take in but still maintain a healthy diet.
-Med-health recommends 1,300 calories if your everyday lifestyle requires minimal work or physical movement or up to 3,000 if you’re a sporty person.
+Med-health recommends 1,300 calories if your lifestyle requires minimal work or physical movement or up to 3,000 if you’re a sporty person.